4th Summer Symposium 2019

 Presentation of arguments and fresh research on how to drive down the Rewards and heighten the risks of Trafficking for those who partake in this most vile and exploitative trade.

-Professor Simon Stockley will be chairing our day looking at the contribution of economic modelling and the shaping of socially ‘deviant’ entrepreneurship, alongside heightening the effectiveness of pursuit and prosecution with our invited experts.
+Chaired by Professor Simon Stockley looking at the contribution of economic modelling and the shaping of socially ‘deviant’ entrepreneurship, alongside heightening the effectiveness of pursuit and prosecution with our invited experts.

 The law of the sea, U.S. border matters, global movements, the rise of Nation State protectionism, safe routes, the right to migrate in safety.